Effective Date: January 1, 2023

 We may be required to disclose personal information if we are compelled to do so by a court of law or requested to do so by a governmental entity, regulatory authority or stock exchange, or if we determine it is necessary or desirable to comply with the law or to protect or defend our rights or property in accordance with applicable laws.

-Please note that the types of third parties we share your personal information with set out above is non-exhaustive and there may be circumstances where we need to share personal information with other third parties in order to operate this Site and our business.
+Please note that the types of third parties to whom we provide your personal information as set out above is non-exhaustive and there may be circumstances where we need to provide your personal information to other third parties in order to operate this Site and our business.
 Where required by applicable law, we will notify you of any other circumstances where we would share your information on a case-by-case basis.

 Personal Information of Children

-This Site is not intended for children under 16 years of age.
-We do not knowingly collect personal information from children under 16.
+This Site is not intended for or directed to children under 16 years of age.
+We do not knowingly collect personal information from children under 16 without parental consent.
+If we become aware that a child under the age of 16 has provided us with personal information, we will delete the information from our records.

 Notice to Investors